w3f/Grants-Program/applications/metridex-quickscan-polkadot.md

 ### Legal Structure

 - **Registered Address:** Not yet incorporated; currently applying as an individual builder (pre-incorporation).
-- **Registered Legal Entity:** None yet – a dedicated legal entity will be created once the project grows and recurring revenue justifies incorporation.
+- **Registered Legal Entity:** None yet – a dedicated legal entity (likely in the EU) is planned as the project grows and recurring revenue justifies incorporation.

 ### Team's experience